MetodiMladenovski/rebu/README.md

 # RebuMK

-Web project for Databases course on FINKI..
+Web project for Databases course on FINKI.

-TEST DENESKA ZA PROEKT!
+An application similar to Uber for Macedonia, hence the name RebuMK.